 Back in early 2020, an emerging writer named Isabel Fall had a fantastic short story published in the sci-fi magazine Clarkesworld, named for and riffing on the most cliché of transphobic memes: “I Sexually Identify as an Attack Helicopter”.
 It’s about a soldier fighting in a future war who has her gender surgically reassigned to “attack helicopter” to make her a better combat pilot.
 It’s a great bit of fiction, thoughtful, funny and provocative, taking this tired joke and using it as raw material for a sharp, insightful story about, among other things, how inclusion in an immoral society often entails complicity in its crimes.
 She was absolutely savaged online for it, accused not only of promoting transphobia, but directly harming trans people, to the point she asked Clarkesworld to pull it rather than endure the deluge of abuse.
 I wish I could say it was just random trolls on the Internet, but it wasn’t.
 Major professionals in the sci-fi industry publicly attacked her, including the editor-in-chief of Strange Horizons, Vanessa Rose Phin, the head of Canada’s National Association for Speculative Fiction Professionals, Arrin Dembo, and bestselling sci-fi and fantasy author N. K. Jemisin.
 Fall is a trans woman, but chose not to disclose this in her author’s bio.
 Dembo was one of many who took that non-disclosure as permission to publicly speculate that Fall was actually a cisgender man.
 The atmosphere of paranoid speculation grew so deranged that Neil Clarke, editor of Clarkesworld, felt he had to clarify in a statement about the story that Fall wasn’t a neo-Nazi, simply because she listed her real birth year of 1988 and some people convinced themselves it was a reference to Hitler.
 One writer compared the title to a gun, saying the original meme was designed to do harm and could only ever do harm.

 Fall’s case was a particularly egregious and public one, but the same story plays out every day with small independent artists online without attracting similar attention or scrutiny, particularly those who dare make art about queer people having filthy, dirty, kinky sex, or who write stories featuring rape, incest or abuse without an accompanying foldout pamphlet clarifying the author absolutely does not approve of sexual violence.
 The people who believe this kind of shit are not a majority of any community and not representative of anyone but themselves.
 But they’ve managed to have a disproportionate influence on criticism because, like them, most people who write criticism spend way too much time on the Internet, where they read their dumb opinions, internalise them and spread them around, online and off.
-It’s how we get shit like the fourth season finale of Orange is the New Black – one of the best episodes of television ever made, incidentally – being accused of being homophobic because it depicted the murder of a lesbian character by a guard or the multiple reviews I read of Joey Soloway’s memoir about making their show Transparent that went beyond calling it a bad show to making gross insinuations about whether their non-binary gender identity wasn’t really just a bit of hip, trendy attention-seeking from a privileged, narcissistic cis woman.
+It’s how we get shit like the fourth season finale of Orange is the New Black – one of the best episodes of television ever made, incidentally – being accused of being homophobic because it depicted the murder of a lesbian character by a guard or the multiple reviews I read of Joey Soloway’s memoir about making their show Transparent that went beyond calling it a bad book or Soloway a bad person to making gross insinuations about whether their non-binary gender identity wasn’t really just a bit of hip, trendy attention-seeking from a privileged, narcissistic cis woman.
 It’s a disgusting way to treat other people and a pathetic way to look at art that spits on the marvellous history of challenging, transgressive, vulgar queer art: Ulysses and Naked Lunch, Salò and Pink Flamingos, the photography of Mapplethorpe and Opie, the poetry of Pietro Aretino and Audre Lorde, Fun Home, and, for better or worse, Morrissey.